ShadowDara/colors-cpp/README.md

 # colors-cpp

-all ansi colors as a header file
+all ansi colors as a header file.
+Just copy paste them to your project.